4 Types of Clay Used for Ceramics

 Ball clay isn’t often used in pottery today, but when it is, it’s similar to earthenware pottery.
 The biggest difference between the two clay types is that ball clay will turn white once fired.

-Kaolinite, mica, quartz and other organic matter make up ball clay, also known as “plastic clay.”
-Ball clay can only be found in specific locations around the world, making it a rare clay type that isn’t often used in ceramics today.
+Kaolinite, mica, quartz, and other organic matter make up ball clay, also known as “plastic clay.”
+Ball clay can only be found in specific locations around the world, making it a rare clay type.

-This clay type was first used for floor and wall tiles but can also be used for plates, vases, mugs and other similar pottery projects.
+This clay type was originally used for floor and wall tiles but is also great for creating plates, vases, mugs, and similar pottery projects.
+Additionally, it’s commonly used to strengthen and add plasticity to other clay bodies.

 Ball clay should be fired at 2,4336 degrees Fahrenheit.